maxtkc/mvths-wiki/docs/012a-conditional.rst

 .. code-block:: c

    if (x == 5) {                //Checks if this condition is true (i.e. does x equal 5).
 Note double equals sign
-      Serial.println("true");  //If the condition is true than this line is executed.
+      //If the condition is true than any lines of code placed between the two curly braces are executed.
    }

 In addition to the single state  *if*, you can also have a second state represented by *else*.
 The following is an example of code that has two possible states based on the evaluation of the initial condition.

 .. code-block:: c

    if (x == 5) {                //Checks if this condition is true (i.e. does x equal 5).
-Note double equals sign
-      Serial.println("true");  //If the condition is true than this line is executed.
+       //If the condition is true than lines placed here are executed.
    } else {
-     Serial.println("true");
+    //If the condition is false than this lines placed here are executed.
    }

 Challenge